SL-Capstone/NOLA-City-Data-Revamp/README.md

 # Link to Test Site: https://app.powerbi.com/groups/me/apps/01e5ae05-d22f-4383-a0e6-fd2e3b03e571/reports/8e345f9b-fc91-4b0c-9a8e-7496d41e6beb/ReportSection?ctid=9de98183-25d9-4b13-9fc3-4de5489c1f3b #

-## Weekly update 2/24/23 ##
+## Weekly update 3/03/23 ##

-### Current Progress: 1st Draft Dashboard with Preliminary Data Analaysis Deployed.
-Working on expanding on that to make more meaningful Analysis through more complex methods of analysis. ###
+### Current Progress: ###  Further unification of group efforts towards one common goal on our dashboard.
+Working on linking 3 datasets (address/location of cameras, address/location of blight (code violations), and address/location of crime) to further expand our data analysis and insights to provide tangible new information to the people at datadrivennola.org.

+Also looking at methods to have the data dynamically update as some of the datasets are updated daily and would quickly be outdated otherwise.

 ### Pitch Notes (From Prof Mattei): ###